Updated December 15th, 2022 from July 15, 2018

 One of the most frustrating things about traveling abroad is figuring out a cost-effective way to use your mobile phone while avoiding roaming charges

-Did you ever hear about the man who downloaded WallE for his child when traveling and ended up with a $19,000 data bill?
+Did you ever hear about the man who downloaded WallE for his child when travelling and ended up with a $19,000 data bill?
 There are a million stories like this.
-The easiest way to avoid data charges is to use WiFi, but what if WiFi is not available?
+The easiest way to avoid data charges is to use WiFi, but what if WiFi is unavailable?

 How to Avoid It:

-Check with your carrier, see if they offer a plan for international calling and data.
+Check with your carrier to see if they offer a plan for international calling and data.
 Some carriers will let you pay per day.
-The fee may seem steep at first but it is way less than getting a bill for thousands of dollars.
+The fee may seem steep at first, but it is way less than getting a bill for thousands of dollars.
 Another option is to buy a hotspot device which connects you to WiFi no matter where you are.

 I recently received the Skyroam Solis device to test out.
-It works in over 12o countries with more countries added each year.
-Day passes are $9 US each or you can buy a for an introductory $99 USD/month — eventually, it will go up to $125 USD.
+It works in over 135 countries, with more countries added each year.
+Global Day passes start at $13.00 CAD each, or you can buy a for $17 CAD pay per gig international.
+Check the plans carefully to see what works best for you.
 You can buy or rent a Skyroam Solis device for use.

 Rental Car Fees

-Rental cars can be the biggest source of fees.
-Some companies will charge in excess of $30 USD a day for the optional insurance coverage.
-Another sneaky fee they have for rental cars is the fuel up fee.
+Rental cars can be the most significant source of fees.
+Some companies will charge in excess of $30 USD daily for the optional insurance coverage.
+Another sneaky fee they have for rental cars is the fuel-up fee.
 If you return your car at less than full, they could charge you up to $10 per gallon for fuel.

 How to Avoid It: